kestra-io/docs/content/blogs/2023-12-13-breaking-orchestration-silos.md

 ## What's Next

-We can't solve complexity by adding more complexity.Instead, we should favor tools that meet users where they are and adapt to your evolving needs.
+We can't solve complexity by adding more complexity.
+Instead, we should favor tools that meet users where they are and adapt to your evolving needs.

 If you have any questions, reach out via [Slack](https://kestra.io/slack) or open [a GitHub issue](https://github.com/kestra-io/kestra).